Generating Synthetic Data with Locally Estimated Distributions for Disclosure Control: Literature Review

-\citet{rubin1993statistical} proposed to use the multiple imputation approach to create synthetic versions of the microdata to ``honor the confidentiality constraints.''
-The multiple imputation approach is further developed since then.\footnote{See \citet{raghunathan2021synthetic} for a literature review.} Various software packages are available to create synthetic data today, such as \textbf{synthpop} \citep{nowok2016synthpop} and \textbf{SDV} \citep{SDVpackage}.
-The \textbf{synthpop} adapts the multiple imputation approach suggested by \citet{rubin1993statistical}, and allows incorporating both parametric and nonparametric models.\footnote{The package allows quite a flexibility to users, such as handling and synthesizing missing values, selecting synthesis sequences, stratifying the sample, sampling from predictive posterior distributions of the models, and so on.
-The theoretical aspects of \textbf{synthpop} package were discussed in \citet{raab2014simplified}.} \textbf{SDV}, on the other hand, is an environment rather than a package.
-It includes different copula and deep learning methods to synthesize different data types.\footnote{Although there are other numerous methods and software to create a synthetic sample, this paper will use \textbf{SDV} and \textbf{synthpop} as a benchmark because of their simplicity and popularity. }
+\citet{rubin1993statistical} proposed a multiple imputation approach to create synthetic versions of the microdata to ``honor the confidentiality constraints.''
+Since then, the multiple imputation approach has been further developed.\footnote{See \citet{raghunathan2021synthetic} for a literature review.} Various software packages are available to create synthetic data today, such as \textbf{synthpop} \citep{nowok2016synthpop} and \textbf{SDV} \citep{SDVpackage}. \textbf{synthpop} adapts the multiple imputation approach suggested by \citet{rubin1993statistical, raghunathan2003multiple}, and allows incorporating both parametric and nonparametric models.\footnote{The package offers considerable flexibility to users, such as handling and synthesizing missing values, selecting synthesis sequences, stratifying the sample, sampling from predictive posterior distributions of the models, and so on.
+The theoretical aspects of \textbf{synthpop} package were discussed in \citet{raghunathan2003multiple, raab2014simplified}.} \textbf{SDV}, on the other hand, includes various methods, such as copula and deep learning algorithms.

-Technically, the multiple imputation methods replace the observed values with the model-predicted synthetic values as if they were missing.
-The theoretical and practical aspects of the imputation methods are well-established for the missing value problem \citep{van1999flexible, stekhoven2012missforest}.
-Nevertheless, its implementation differs from missing value imputation problem to some extent.
-For example, the multiple imputation method creates synthetic values from a predictive posterior distribution (PPD) conditional on the ``previously generated'' variables rather than all variables.
-The analyst can choose seperate PPD models for each variable.
-The nonparametric models (especially, decision trees) are preferred over parametric models to account for the nonlinearity of the original sample \citep{raab2014simplified,drechsler2011empirical}.
+Multiple imputation methods replace observed values with model-predicted values as if they were missing.
+These methods are well-established for addressing missing data problems \citep{van1999flexible, stekhoven2012missforest}.
+In the context of synthetic data generation, the approach differs slightly: the Analyst can choose separate models for each variable, and nonparametric methods are often preferred over parametric models to capture the nonlinearity and complexity of the original data distribution \citep{raab2014simplified, drechsler2011empirical}.
+However, nonparametric methods potentially overfit the data and outliers can be a particular privacy risk in such circumstances.
+Therefore, analysts are encouraged to trim outliers from the marginal distributions before generating synthetic data.
+This practice, while being efficient, is not sufficient to control such risks as shown in Section \ref{sec:trimming}.